YangBarry/fraud-detection/README.md

 - notebooks ended with 'good_example': they are some good examples shared by students in the class
 - notebooks ended with 'ml'/'nn': ml refers to machine learning and nn refers to neural networks

+## Things to Learn from Peers Code

+- fraud_detection_good_example_ml_1: This student introduced learning curve to tune the hyperparammeters, which makes it visible.
+- fraud_detection_good_example_ml_2: This student introduced 'FeatureSelector' package to select features for training.

 ## Future Update

 - Modify my machine learning model according to peers' code, in terms of data cleaning and tuning.